Yoshitaka-Shinagawa/Llano-Lab-Analysis-Program/README.md

 ### Future plans
 * Make the contamination ratio specifiable
 * Create documentation for how to use the program
-* Include an example data set for people to use if there is an easy way to distribute it
+* Include an example data set for people to use if there is an easy way to distribute i
-* Supress the warnings that come up during motion correction
 * Add a debug function to visualize raw, unfiltered data
 * Separate out the maps for receptive field and modulation indices
 * Rewrite the correlation matrix function to accept raw data